HANATM/Project-HoneyPot-RaspberryPi/Microsoft Azure/README.md

-- **Deployment of Microsoft Azure**</br>
+<h1 center="align">Deployement of Microsoft Azure to host our project components</h1>
 Deployment of the azure cloud virtual machine is the process of creating and configuring a virtual machine (VM) in Azure that runs a specific operating system and applications. .
 Azure provides various options and tools to deploy virtual machines in Azure, such as:
 - The Azure portal, which is a browser-based user interface that allows you to create and manage VMs and their associated resources.